-Juice concentrates can be used only when reconstituted with water to 100% full-strength juice and can be credited in the forms of liquid or frozen juice only.
-Therefore, juice cannot be credited when used as an ingredient in another food or beverage product.
+Juice concentrates can be used only when reconstituted with water to 100% full-strength juice and can be credited in the forms of liquid, (including 100% carbonated juice), or frozen juice only.
+Therefore, juice cannot be credited when used as an ingredient in another food or beverage product with the exception of smoothies.
 See the Food Buying Guide for Child Nutrition Programs for additional crediting information.

 For example: One-quarter cup of gelatin made with 1 tablespoon of juice concentrate and water does not contribute as one quarter cup of juice since the fruit juice it is no longer in the form of liquid or frozen juice.